For many years I wanted to digitize my music CD collection and be able to

 I fed my CDs to my CD ROM one by one over several days while doing other

 things.
 Each one took several minutes to rip.
-Occasionally a CDs
+Occasionally a CDs information

 I installed Slim Server (free software from Slim Devices'

 website), which is now called Logitech Media Server.
 It is

 controlled primarily via your browser.
 The images below are not from the

 current software, but they are similar, to make the points.
 On the left

 side, you control the library; on the right side, you control the Squeezebox

 (such as building a dynamic Playlist and telling it what to play next).